Last updated on March 28th, 2023 at 03:20 pm

 Uh, where do I sign?

-Now, 14 years and 18 countries later, one marriage and one divorce later, one graduate degree and one book manuscript later, one dance career and several jobs later, and after countless global adventures, I live back around the corner from that same apartment, having come full circle.
-I still travel the world, from Troy, this home base where I started out more than a dozen years ago.
+Now, many years and 18 countries later, one marriage and one divorce later, one graduate degree and one book manuscript later, one dance career and several jobs later, and after countless global adventures, I live back around the corner from that same apartment, having come full circle.
+I still travel the world from Troy, this home base where I started more than a dozen years ago.

-Then, I was 25 years old, and it was the first time I’d lived on my own.
-I’d moved to New York the summer before, but had a roommate in that apartment on small horse farm in Saratoga.
+Then, I was 25 years old, and it was the first time I’d lived alone.
+I’d moved to New York the summer before but had a roommate in that apartment on a small horse farm in Saratoga.

 Living on my own felt like freedom.
-I could sleep in, wear my pajamas all day if I wanted, clean the house wearing platform shoes and Daisy Dukes and dancing to ABBA, which I did sometimes just to amuse myself.
+I could sleep in, wear my pajamas all day if I wanted, clean the house wearing platform shoes and Daisy Dukes, and dance to the music of ABBA, which I did sometimes to amuse myself.

 At the time, I was working at a public relations job that I hated.
 I wanted to escape.
-Exploring my new neighborhood, one block from Troy’s historic Washington Park, I stumbled onto an arts organization located on the park just around the corner from me.
+Exploring my new neighborhood, one block from Troy’s historic Washington Park, I stumbled onto an arts organization in the park just around the corner.

 Lo and behold, they were seeking a marketing and public relations assistant.
 I loved the arts.
 I’d be working one block from my new three-bedroom apartment.
 I could walk home for lunch.
 It seemed perfect.
 I made friends with the staff, volunteered at a gala event they were hosting, and interviewed for the position.
 I was determined to land that job.

-Long story short, with relentless determination, and after turning it down three times when the nonprofit salary offered was not enough for me to live on with student loans and a car payment, I did!
+Long story short, with relentless determination, I did after turning it down three times when the nonprofit salary offered was insufficient for me to live on with student loans and a car payment.

 Coming Full Circle

-I became a dance instructor on the side with my ex-husband, who was my dance partner and boyfriend at the time.
-We traveled around the U.S. studying with some of the world’s top lindy hop instructors, and threw dance parties for 400-plus people in ballrooms in downtown Troy.
+I became a dance instructor alongside my ex-husband, who was my dance partner and boyfriend at the time.
+We traveled around the U.S. studying with some of the world’s top lindy hop instructors and threw dance parties for 400-plus people in ballrooms in downtown Troy.

-Back home in Troy, I also organized events for Hillary Clinton, who was our New York State Senator at the time.
+Back home in Troy, I organized events for Hillary Clinton, our New York State Senator at the time.

 In 2003, I got asked to run for public office in Troy.
 I didn’t feel “ready” to do it yet and took the responsibilities of such a position very seriously.
 So I went to Harvard to study best practices in local government, graduating with my Master in Public Administration degree in 2005.

-I had desperately wanted to find the “inner peace” that had eluded me for so many years, living with so much anxiety and fear, living although I didn’t realize it at the time with post-traumatic stress disorder after all I had been through in my early twenties.
+I had desperately wanted to find the “inner peace” that had eluded me for so many years, living with so much anxiety and fear.
+However, I didn’t realize it at the time with post-traumatic stress disorder after all I had been through in my early twenties.

-Miraculously, with the help of my teachers and meditation practice, I found it.
+Miraculously, I found it with the help of my teachers and meditation practice.
 I could sleep at night.
 I started to learn to love and value myself, which I hadn’t previously, despite all the external accomplishments.

 What Are You Waiting For?

-Last year, I managed to my own great shock and surprise to actually complete a 459-page manuscript, on time, on deadline, for my writing coach, based in San Francisco, who helped me along the way.
+Last year, I managed to my great shock and surprise, to complete a 459-page manuscript, on deadline, for my writing coach, based in San Francisco, who helped me along the way.

 Commit To Making It Happen

-I believe the first step to living our “big dreams” is truly committing to it, deciding that we’re going to make it happen, no matter what.
+I believe the first step to living our “big dreams” is committing to them and deciding that we will make them happen, no matter what.
 Then, life somehow aligns to help us make it happen.